-Until recent times, the Business Casual attire did not exisit.
+Until recently, the Business Casual attire dress code did not exist.
 There was simply daywear and evening wear.
 During the day, men would wear a stroller coat or a morning coat for business.
 In the evening they would change into a tailcoat for dinner and events.
-Once retiring for bed, pyjamas would be donned as would a dressing gown, but the chance of anyone seeing them wear this besides their spouse and perhaps a valet or butler was slim to none.
+Once retiring for bed, pajamas would be donned as would a dressing gown, but the chance of anyone seeing them wear them (besides their spouse and perhaps a valet) was slim to none.
 The most casual attire a gentleman might wear would have perhaps been a tweed suit while shooting or for a walk in the park.

-Aloha Friday Pave The way For Business Casual
+Aloha Friday Paved the Way for Business Casual

 Dockers Ad Campaign Brings Khakis To The Office